jiachengxiong/ConfSeq/unconditional_generation/README.md

 ## Evaluation

-To evaluate the quality of generated molecules, use the following command:
+To evaluate the basic quality of generated molecules, use the following command:

 ```bash
 bash scripts/evaluate_confseq.sh
 ```

+Also refer to `notebook` directory for more detailed evaluation and visualization of the results.